supernlogn/frama/readme.md

 + Compiled with `Python 2.7.6`
 ## More Details
-To present more details we wil use a top-down approach.
+To present more details we will use a top-down approach.
 The algorithm uses an adaptive low-pass filter with one term `alpha`.
 So it should look something like this:
 ```python